 The Central African Republic has experienced almost constant volatility and instability in recent decades, and remains one of the least developed countries in the world.
 To contribute to the emergency health response for conflict afflicted populations across the country, The MENTOR Initiative has partnered with The Department for International Development to lead a consortium of international NGO partners.
-This consortium – comprised of International Medical Corps (IMC), Cordaid and Oxfam, who have been collaborating in this style for more than 18 months previously – aims to reach more than 460,000 across two years with quality health services in environments where healthcare would otherwise be practically non-existent.
+This consortium – comprised of The MENTOR Initiative, International Medical Corps (IMC), and Cordaid who have been collaborating in this style for more than 18 months previously – aims to reach more than 460,000 across two years with quality health services in environments where healthcare would otherwise be practically non-existent.

 The consortium will focus on health provision in four key prefectures across the country – Ouham, Ouham-Pendé, Basse-Kotto and Haute-Kotto.
 Assistance to affected populations will focus on the needs of different communities, as each partner brings their own specific areas of expertise to a coordinated response.
 Working closely in partnership with the Ministry of Health, essential services will be delivered across community, primary and secondary healthcare levels, alongside an additional focus on WASH provision.

 The project will train and equip more than 220 Community Health Workers, support and supply a network of health posts and health centres and fully equip a hospital, with each intervention being tailored to the requirements of the area.
-Supported by widespread IEC (information, education and communication), activities will focus on the importance of behaviour in disease prevention, while a number of important WASH (water, sanitation, hygiene) facilities will be built and maintained.
+Supported by widespread IEC (information, xanax 1mg education and communication), activities will focus on the importance of behaviour in disease prevention, while a number of important WASH (water, sanitation, hygiene) facilities will be built and maintained.
 Screening and treatment of malnutrition will also take place in targeted areas.

 The co-operation between the four consortium partners will allow the consortium, as a whole, to learn from the shared experiences and strengths of each partner to deliver a more coherent response.
 The consortium will thus be well placed to work with and help to develop the Ministry of Health’s national strategy as it progresses.